GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 Corporate apps are used by multiple teams and projects.
 This blueprint explores accessing from a different project to where Cloud Run is deployed.
 For simplicity only one more project is used but the concepts would apply to any number of projects.
 Three different cases are implemented:

-#### 3.1
+#### Use case 3.1

 The first case allows access to Cloud Run from any project as well as the Internet.

 <p style="left"> <img src="images/use-case-3.1.png" width="500"> </p>

 This is achieved with `ingress_settings` value set to `"all"`.
-This is the deafult if not specified but this blueprint sets it to `"internal"` by default.
+This is the default if not specified but this blueprint sets it to `"internal"` instead.
 Add a new project and this setting in `terraform.tfvars`:

 ```tfvars
 prj_main_id      = "[your-main-project-id]"